 The blade spins in an upward/forward motion, and there are chances that it can come back to the user in a harmful way.
 These are called kickbacks.
-To avoid kickbacks, make sure that you stand to the side of the workpiece whilst you are working on the blade.
+To avoid kickbacks, ensure that you stand to the side of the workpiece while working on the blade.
 Splitters, riving knives, anti-kickback pawls and blade covers are safety features that keep you away from injuries.
 You need to read the manual to use each piece of equipment appropriately.
-Proper tuning and setup ensure you of a safe experience.
+Proper tuning and setup ensure you a safe experience.

 It has two types of motor combinations.
 The Direct-drive saws have a universal motor.
 It connects the power to the blade directly.
-It is ideal on portable saws that give more power, yet they come in compact sizes.
+It is ideal for portable saws that give more power but come in compact sizes.
 However, they make noise.
 Belt-drive saws have an induction motor and a belt that transfers power to the blade.
 It is durable and noise-free.
 It needs maintenance and caution.